MicrosoftDocs/fabric-docs/docs/data-engineering/migrate-synapse-sjd.md

 To move Spark Job Definitions (SJD) from Azure Synapse to Fabric, you have two different options:

-* Option 1: create SJD manually in Fabric
+* Option 1: create SJD manually in Fabric.
-* Option 2: you can use a script to export SJD from Azure Synapse and import them in Fabric using the API
+* Option 2: you can use a script to export SJD from Azure Synapse and import them in Fabric using the API.

 For SJD considerations, refer to [differences between Azure Synapse Spark and Fabric](NEEDLINK).